1. Check Your Credit Score

 - Access to better vehicle options outside of your cash budget

 Financing exists for a reason, and reducing large lump-sum payments in life is an optimal strategy when it comes to staying on top of your financial well-being.
 Whether you’re a multi-million dollar company or just someone trying to be smart with their money, it’s always better to keep more of your money in your control.

 4. Know Your Contract

-Depending on what lender you end up going with, you can run into a lot of problems found in the fine print of your contract.
+Depending on what lender you end up going with, you can run into many problems found in your contract’s fine print.
 It is important to take a good look at your responsibilities and those of the lender in your contract, as well as a few things to make your life a little easier when you finally ink it:

 - Educate yourself on loan finance principles before walking in